What is Modern SharePoint?

 In this guide, we cover the basics of Modern SharePoint, highlight the significant differences between classic and modern experience, and identify how individuals and organizations can go Modern.

 Modern SharePoint’s building blocks are based on a flat architecture.
 What does that mean?

 Imagine this scenario: A SharePoint configuration for the Finance Department of an organization.
-Within Finance, there is an Accounting subsite with sensitive information that they don’t want other teams in Finance to have access to.
+Within Finance, there is an Accounting subsite with sensitive information that they don’t want other finance teams to have access to.

 To solve this problem in Deep, one would remove the shared settings that Accounting inherits from Finance and create unique permissions for the Accounting subsite.
 Although this is certainly possible, it is restricting and prone to error when performed at scale.

 In Flat, unique permission settings are defined when the site is created.
-Therefore, all sites are autonomous and there is no automatic inheritance from Finance.
-This allows SharePoint to adapt as an organization grows and evolves without any major restructuring.
+Therefore, all sites are autonomous, and there is no automatic inheritance from Finance.
+This allows SharePoint to adapt as an organization grows and evolves without any significant restructuring.

 Different Types of Sites

 - Designed for a group/team to “get work done.”

 - Based on collaboration: shared work on project deliverables, assign tasks, share documents, open conversation channels, etc